 Our winemaking philosophy is that we are constantly trying to improve our understanding of what makes great wine, and more importantly, what makes great wine from our special little vineyard site.
+We are LIVE Certified Sustainable and minimal interventionist in our winemaking, no additives and traditional winemaking.
 We try to be humble — in the extent of our knowledge and our skills — and we do our best to get out of the way and let the grapes make the best possible wine.

 If you’re interested in our wines and not able to buy them locally, please contact us directly.

 Coming soon!
 Online ordering and shipping to 30+ states – stay tuned!
 Meanwhile, we CAN ship to most states – please call or email.

 Wine Club members get 15% off their Fall Wine Club shipment.

 - 2018 Chehalem Mt.
 Pinot Noir – $30

 - 2017 Winemaker’s Reserve Pinot Noir – $45

 - 2016 Old Vines Pinot Noir – $60

 - 2017 Tempranillo – $35

 Library Releases Available: